chrismarget/vyos-builder/README.md

 # vyos-builder
 A Packer project to build a VyOS .iso.

-When you run this builder, it builds an Ubuntu 18.04 VM, and then uses that VM to build a VyOS `.iso` file.
-The VyOS image is then extracted from the VM, the VM is shut down, and then exported as a `.vmdk` and `.ovf`
+When you run this builder, it builds an Ubuntu 18.04 VM which is used to build a VyOS `.iso` file.
+The VyOS image is then extracted from the VM which gets shut down and then exported as a `.vmdk` and `.ovf`.

 ## Run it
 ```